-Please see our Aviation Program Information Packet for details on our Flight Training degree and certificate programs, course descriptions, admissions, financial aid, VA Benefits and transfer options.
+Please see the CCBC Flight Training Guide and Flight Training Handbook for details on our Flight Training degree and certificate programs, course descriptions, admissions, financial aid, VA Benefits and transfer options.
 Students should be aware that additional flight training costs apply.

 How to apply to the Flight Training program

-- Read through the CCBC Flight Training Guide and the CCBC Student Flight Training Handbook
+- Read through the CCBC Flight Training Guide and the Flight Training Handbook

 - Submit an application for admission